hiroshikuze/image-loader-from-flickr/README.md

 # image-loader-from-flickr
-Download a large amount of images little by little for the keywords specified from the [flickerAPI](https://www.flickr.com/services/api/).
+Download a large amount of images and owner jsonfile little by little for the keywords specified from the [flickerAPI](https://www.flickr.com/services/api/).

 ## Setup